MicrosoftDocs/defender-docs/defender-office-365/mdo-about.md

 > If you're using **Outlook.com**, **Microsoft 365 Family**, or **Microsoft 365 Personal**, and need information about _Safelinks_ or _advanced attachment scanning_, see [Advanced Outlook.com security for Microsoft 365 subscribers](https://support.microsoft.com/office/882d2243-eab9-4545-a58a-b36fee4a46e2).
 >
 > If you're new to your Microsoft 365 subscription and would like to know your licenses before you begin, go the **Your products** page in the Microsoft 365 admin center at <https://admin.microsoft.com/Adminportal/Home#/subscriptions>.
->
-> Simplify *Microsoft Defender for Office 365* deployment with our [setup guide](https://go.microsoft.com/fwlink/p/?linkid=2268341).
-Protect against email, link, and collaboration threats.
-Configure policies, access reports, and automate investigations.
-Features include Safe Links, Safe Attachments, and more.
-Sign in credentials are required.
-Microsoft 365 advanced deployment guides are available for unauthenticated users on [setup.cloud.microsoft](https://go.microsoft.com/fwlink/p/?linkid=2268240).
-Anyone, from potential Microsoft clients to partners and IT admins, can access the guides and use them freely (credentials aren't required).

 All Microsoft 365 subscriptions include built-in security and protection features.
 The goals and available actions of these features vary.
 In Microsoft 365, there are three main security services (or products):